rkalis/truffle-assertions/README.md

 `truffle-assertions` offers the possibility to create a transaction result object from a contract instance and a transaction hash, which can then be used in the other functions that the library offers.

+**Note:** This function assumes that web3 is injected into the tests, which truffle does automatically.
+If you're not using truffle, you should import web3 manually at the top of your test file.

 ```javascript
 let contractInstance = await Contract.new();
 let result = await truffleAssert.createTransactionResult(contractInstance, contractInstance.transactionHash);